 If you choose to drink, here are some ways to avoid bingeing and getting out of control:

-- Set yourself a limit on how much you will drink and stick to it
+- Set yourself a limit on how much you'll drink and stick to it

 - Have something to eat before you go out